 VOLUNTEER TO MAKE A DIFFERENCE: ADVOCATES IN ACTION

 CCDC offers a variety of opportunities.
-We provide initial and ongoing training for our volunteers.
-Volunteers can become involved assisting individuals who encounter problems with government programs or service providers, represent the organization on policy making boards or committees, engaging in citizen lobbying, organizing events or assisting with events, and much more.
+Advocates who have taken our 9 week Advocacy class can represent the organization on policy-making boards or committees or engaging in citizen lobbying.
+Other volunteer opportunities include organizing or assisting with events, staffing outreach booths, working phone banks, and much more.

 On behalf of CCDC, thank you very much for your interest in becoming a volunteer.